Alias: Backlog Refinement Meeting

 ✥ ✥ ✥

-Refinement includes detailed requirements analysis; working towards a Granularity Gradient in the Product Backlog’s structure; bringing estimates up-to-date; re-ordering items to reflect dependencies between them or constraints related to the timing of a PBI release; and, in general, updating the Product Backlog to reflect any new information available to the team.
+Refinement includes detailed requirements analysis; working toward a Granularity Gradient in the Product Backlog’s structure; bringing estimates up to date; re-ordering items to reflect dependencies between them or constraints related to the timing of a PBI release; and, in general, updating the Product Backlog to reflect any new information available to the team.

 Then sort the matrix so that it is a lower-left diagonal matrix.
 That is, you pull the last responsible moments forward — you never defer them.
 Such was the original, pre-XP sense of the phrase “last responsible moment” ().
 If it is a lower-left diagonal matrix, then every item will come after all of those on which it depends.
 Further, pulling these decisions forward leads the team to dive into the associated work, which will flush out emergent requirements and increase the level of insight into the problem at hand.
 The passage of time alone is no guarantee that any new insights will come along: the team must actively take an item into design and implementation to make emergent requirements appear.

 Deal with hard external dates using common sense.
 If it is impossible to sort the matrix then there is a circular dependency and the team should review the items with more scrutiny.
 In the worst case, the team may combine two mutually dependent items into a single, larger item.